-NEW!
-Six Ways Tax Reform Affects Your Stock Compensation And Financial Planning
+6 Ways The 2018 Tax Reforms Affect Your Stock Compensation And Financial Planning

-Podcast included: In addition to reading this article, listen to our engaging interview with securities and tax attorney Arthur Myers, who explains the impact of tax reform on individual taxation and stock compensation.
+Podcast included: In addition to reading this article, listen to our engaging interview with securities and tax attorney Arthur Myers, who explains the impact of the Tax Cuts & Jobs Act on individual taxation and stock compensation.
 For more interviews with experts, see our podcasts page.

 After reading this article, test your knowledge with a fun, interactive quiz on tax reform

 The core tax treatment of stock compensation has not changed.
 Detailed below are six provisions that affect in some way the taxation of stock compensation or holdings of company stock.
-(The changes in the income tax rates, AMT, and estate tax end after 2025, when they will revert to the current rates and rules unless they are extended.)
+The changes in the income tax rates, AMT, and estate tax end after 2025, when they will revert to the current rates and rules, unless they are extended or made permanent.

 1. Changes In The Rates Of Individual Income Tax

 The Tax Cuts & Jobs Act keeps the current seven income tax brackets, reducing the rates and changing the income thresholds that apply.
-The rates are now 10%, 12%, 22%, 24%, 32%, 35%, and 37%, with the top bracket starting at $600,000 for joint filers ($500,000 for single filers).
+The rates are now 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
 This means you have lower rates for compensation income, interest, ordinary dividends, and short-term capital gains.

 The flat supplemental wage rate for federal income tax withholding on stock compensation is based on the seven brackets.
 For amounts up to $1 million it is linked to the third lowest rate (22%).
 For amounts over $1 million it is linked to the highest rate (37%).